Lewis Warrington (United States Navy officer): Life and career

 He briefly attended the College of William & Mary before accepting an appointment as a midshipman in the Navy on 6 January 1800.
 His first duty, aboard the frigate Chesapeake, took him to the West Indies, where his ship cruised with a squadron during the last year of the Quasi-War with France.
 His ship appears to have engaged in one action near the end of the cruise.
 On New Year's Day 1801, she took the French privateer La Jeune Creole.

 Following the cessation of hostilities with France, Midshipman Warrington remained in the Navy.
 His ship spent most of 1801 in ordinary at Norfolk, Virginia.
 The following year, Warrington was transferred to the frigate President for service in the Mediterranean against the Barbary pirates.
 Over the next five years, he remained with the Mediterranean Squadron, serving successively aboard the President, Vixen, and Enterprise.
 Promoted to lieutenant in February 1807, he returned home to assume command of a gunboat at Norfolk.
 In 1809, Lt.
 Warrington voyaged to Europe aboard the Syren as a dispatch courier.
 He next served a tour of duty in Essex.

-When the war with the United Kingdom of Great Britain and Ireland began in June 1812, Warrington was aboard the Congress serving as the frigate's first lieutenant while she patrolled the North Atlantic.
-During his tour of duty aboard that warship, she made two successful war cruises, capturing nine prizes off the east coast of the United States during the first and four off the Atlantic seaboard of South America during the second.
+When the War of 1812 with the British Empire began in June 1812, Warrington was aboard the frigate USS Congress serving as the ship's first lieutenant while she patrolled the North Atlantic.
+During his tour of duty aboard Congress, she made two cruises, capturing nine British prizes off the east coast of the United States during the first and four off the Atlantic seaboard of South America during the second.

-Promoted to Master Commandant in July 1813, he took command of the sloop-of-war Peacock later in the year.
+Promoted to Master Commandant in July 1813, he took command of the sloop-of-war USS Peacock later in the year.
 On 12 March 1814, he put to sea with his new command bound for the naval station at St. Mary's, Georgia.
-After delivering supplies to that installation, he encountered the British brig Epervier off Cape Canaveral, Florida.
-Peacock emerged victorious from a brisk 45-minute exchange with that opponent, inflicting 10 times her own losses on the enemy.
+After delivering supplies to that installation, he encountered the 18-gun brig-sloop HMS Epervier off Cape Canaveral, Florida.
+Peacock emerged victorious from a brisk 45-minute exchange with Epervier, killing 8 and wounding 15 of her crew and capturing the ship.
 For his role in the victory, Warrington received the Thanks of Congress in the form of a Congressional Gold Medal, and of the state of Virginia in the form of a gold-hilted sword.
 He was also elected an honorary member of the New York Society of the Cincinnati.

 Warrington took his prize into Savannah, Georgia, and then embarked upon his second cruise on 4 June.
-On that voyage, which took him to the Grand Banks, the Irish coast, the Shetland Islands, and the Faroe Islands, he took 14 prizes.
+On that voyage, which took him to the Grand Banks, the Irish coast, the Shetland Islands, and the Faroe Islands, he took fourteen British prizes.